johnwry/dm2/markdown/colossians/colossians.md

     self-effort or resolve.
 Colossians 1:8, Galatians 5:22, 1 Timothy 1:4-5

     d.
-Colossians 1:5a – <em>Because of the hope laid up for you in heaven</em>
-    … The Colossians’ walk of faith and love for one another were the result of their sure <strong><u>hope</u></strong>.
+Colossians 1:5a – * Because of the hope laid up for you in heaven* … The Colossians’ walk of faith and love for one another were the result of their sure <strong><u>hope</u></strong>.